xpsky202/Kingdee_PurCloud/README.md

-this is a eas purchase cloud project of kingdee,the author is sky!
+this is a eas purchase cloud project of kingdee for connect to alibaba!